 Subsidiaries are those entities controlled by the Company.
-Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Control exists when the Company has the power, directly or indirectly, to direct relevant activities of an entity and an exposure to variable returns so as to obtain benefits from its activities.
 In assessing control, potential voting rights that presently are exercisable are taken into account.